ChandrakanthManoj/PORT-SCANNER-BASIC-/README.md

 # PORT-SCANNER-BASIC-
-A beginner friendly port scanner made in python
+A beginner friendly port scanner made in python might have alot of bugs